 The flavors of a chocolate cake and Devil’s Food Cake are similar.
 A Devil’s Food Cake is richer, darker and fluffier than regular chocolate cake.

 A Devil’s Food Cake recipe also uses cocoa powder to get the rich chocolate taste.
 In the past, the difference between a Devil’s Food Cake and a Chocolate Cake was the amount of chocolate and baking soda used.

 Devil’s Food Cake had more baking soda for the cake to rise and also created a reddish color to the batter.

 With so many different versions of these chocolate cakes, the two can taste pretty similar.

 To make this delicious follow our recipe below.
-Using high quality ingredients like King Arthur flour, organic eggs and butter, quality cocoa powder will all make a difference in what the cake will taste like.
+Using high quality ingredients like King Arthur flour, organic eggs and quality cocoa powder will all make a difference in what the cake will taste like.

 Check dates on ingredients and make sure nothing is expired, like baking soda.
 Also, sifting the dry ingredients together is important for creating a lighter cake texture.